dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ## Create a database context class

-You need a database context class to coordinate EF Core functionality (Create, Read, Update, Delete, etc.) for the `Movie` model.
-The database context is derived from [Microsoft.EntityFrameworkCore.DbContext](/dotnet/api/microsoft.entityframeworkcore.dbcontext) and specifies which entities are included in the data model.
+You need a database context class to coordinate EF Core functionality (Create, Read, Update, Delete) for the `Movie` model.
+The database context is derived from [Microsoft.EntityFrameworkCore.DbContext](/dotnet/api/microsoft.entityframeworkcore.dbcontext) and specifies the entities to include in the data model.

 Create a *Data* folder.